MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/index.md

   * Extension Storage API
   * Async callbacks

-* Dynamically Insert NASA Picture Below body tag of current tab
+* Dynamically Insert NASA Picture Below the page body tag
-  * Create a content script
+  * Create JavaScript that inserts dynamic content script
   * Define in manifest which pages get content script
   * Inject content script declaratively
   * Add a Button on Popup to send a message to content script